9Quid/WindowsServer2022-Lab/04-User-Access-Management/README.md

 ![alt text](screenshots/12-obobb-home-folder.png)

-**The figure above shows a folder created by obobb in his home folder**
+**The figure above shows a folder created by obobb in their home folder**

-### Creating and Organizing OUs
+## Creating and Organizing OUs

 Moving forward I explored creating and organizing Organizational Units.
 Organizational Unit allow us to manage a subset of AD objects where policy can be applied to granularly define groups.

 ![alt text](<screenshots/06.
 OUs.png>)

-**Figure shows two Organizational Units**
+***The figure above shows two Organizational Units***

 I explored further and created two OUs in the `Douala- CMR Office branch` namely `IT DEPT` and `SOC DEPT`.

 ![alt text](screenshots/07.expanded-OU.png)

-**Figure shows expanded OU for Douala- CMR Office.**
+***The figure above shows expanded OU for Douala- CMR Office.***

 > `Delegation Note`: OUs are not only used for organizing resources and applying policies, but also for delegating administrative tasks.
 For instance, the SOC Analysts group could be granted permission to reset passwords or manage accounts within the SOC DEPT OU, without giving them full control over the entire domain.

-### Group Policy
+## Group Policy

-In this lab, I explored how Group Policy Objects (GPOs) can be applied in Active Directory to improve security and enforce organizational standards.
+Here, I explored how Group Policy Objects (GPOs) can be applied in Active Directory to improve security and enforce organizational standards.
 Specifically, I configured:

-- An Interactive Logon Banner to display a security notice before login.
+- An `Interactive Logon Banner` to display a security notice before login.

-- Password Policy Enforcement to strengthen account security by requiring complex, longer passwords and enforcing lockout rules after failed login attempts.
+- `Password Policy Enforcement` to strengthen account security by requiring complex, longer passwords and enforcing lockout rules after failed login attempts.

-- Access to Control Panel & PC Settings via GPO.
+- `Access to Control Panel & PC Settings` via GPO.

 Group Policies refer to how administrators manage users and computers in Active Directory and they do this through `Group Policy Objects` which are the specific rules set by administrators to manage users and computers behaviour in Active Directory like logon banners, password requirements, software installations.

-**Lab 1: Configuring a Logon Banner**
+### Lab 1: Configuring a Logon Banner**

 I opened Group Policy Management.